CitadelCS/hangman_flask_app/README.md

 docker stack deploy -c docker-compose.yml hangman_stack

 The application will be accessible at http://localhost:5000 or the IP of any Docker Swarm node.

-Development
+## Development

 If you wish to develop the app, you can mount a volume to the Docker container to allow for live editing of the Flask application files.
-Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Authors
+## Authors

-    Your Name - Initial work - YourUsername
+    Richard Owings Jr - Graduate Student MS Computer Science - Initial work and development of project - rowingsjr

 See also the list of contributors who participated in this project.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments
+## Acknowledgments

-    Hat tip to anyone whose code was used
-    Inspiration
-    etc
+    Special Ackonwledgment to Dr. Verdicchio for allowing this to be a success.

 ```bash
 docker